-Under the Work Health & Safety Act 2011 (Qld) written notification is required within 24 hours of an incident.
-If the incident involves a death, immediate notification is required on 1300 362 128.
-A Work Health and Safety Queensland Inspector is on call 24 hours.
+Under the Work Health & Safety Act, 2011 (Qld), written notification is required within 24 hours of an incident.
+If the incident involves a death, immediate notification is required at 1300 362 128.
+A Work Health and Safety Queensland Inspector is on call 24 hours a day.